devesion/angular-minimalistic-homepage/README.md

 # angular-minimalistic-homepage

 This is minimalistic homepage template built on top of AngularJS.
-It is my side project and I did it for my personal purposes but maybe it'll be useful for others.
+This is my side project and I did it for my personal purposes but maybe it'll be useful for others.
 So feel free to use it, hack it and contribute by forking, opening issues, making pull requests.

 ### Requisites
 * bower installed (tested on 1.7.9)